Retro-Devils/Mugen-Pi-4/README.md

 -Debug key is control+d.
 Allows you to see fps and info in bottom left of screen .

+*Why didn't controls work for "Mugen 2" ?

+Make sure to change all the mugens ypu adds control and mugen.cfg file.

 *Why didn't this work on my/pre-made retropie?